 A meal at Lokma feels like a trip to Istanbul.
 Manti (Turkish dumplings with spiced ground meat), lamb kofte, and whole grilled branzino all get Californian spins with the ultra-fresh produce the city is known for.
 Don’t discount brunch, when the Turkish breakfast for two — pastirma (air-dried cured beef), scrambled eggs with Turkish sausage, feta, olives, fresh fruit, kisir salad, tomatoes, cucumber, kaymak (clotted cream), and warm pita with honey — gives a tour of some of Turkey’s greatest hits.

-Dining at the restaurant: Heat lamps make evening dining enjoyable on Lokma’s streetside seating.
+Dining at the restaurant: Indoor dining is available in the charming, exposed brick dining room, or outside on cafe tables, where heat lamps make evening dining enjoyable on Lokma’s streetside seating.

 Takeout: Lokma’s full menu is available for takeout.

 Inventive Chinese cuisine with fresh ingredients keeps regulars coming back to FANG, the little sibling to House of Nanking, a Chinatown favorite since 1988.
 The menu spans regions, including dishes such as Sichuan mapo tofu, Taiwanese pork in a caramelized honey soy sauce, and steamed buns.
 The newest sensation is Szechuan la fun, bucatini-like gluten free noodles and Chinese sausage in a garlicky, spicy sauce.
 Don’t miss the $15-and-under dishes served over rice.